Swiftshine/key/CONTRIBUTING.md

 - `static` variables
 - constructor
 - destructor*
+- virtual functions
 - operators
-- virtual functions
 - member functions
 - static functions
 - member variables

-\* If the destructor is `virtual`, place it according to its position in the vtable.
+\* If the destructor is `virtual`, place it with the other virtual functions according to its position in the vtable.
 E.g. if the destructor is the last function in the vtable, place it last in the virtual function section.